-Yielding areas will be excavated to a maximum depth of two feet and repaired with base course and a minimum of 5" Asphaltic Surface to the top of the CIR Layer.
+Yielding areas shall be excavated to a maximum depth of 2 feet and repaired with Base Aggregate Dense 1 1/4-Inch and a minimum of 5" Asphaltic Surface to the top of the CIR Layer.

-Prior to HMA layer being placed, the contractor shall monitor and the test the CIR layer for moisture content at a frequency described in Section C.9.1.(4) of the Cold-In-Place Recycling (CIR) Asphalt Pavement SPV.
-The contractor shall provide to the engineer results demonstrating that the CIR layer throughout the project meets the requirements of C.9.1 Curing of the Cold In-Place Recycling (CIR) Asphalt Pavement SPV.
+Prior to HMA layer being placed, the contractor shall monitor and the test the CIR layer for moisture content at a frequency described in Section C.9.1(4) of the Cold-In-Place Recycling (CIR) Asphalt Pavement Article.
+The contractor shall provide to the engineer results demonstrating that the CIR layer throughout the project meets the requirements of Section C.9.1 Curing of the Cold In-Place Recycling (CIR) Asphalt Pavement Article.